Berries for Dogs

 Studies that have specifically examined the anti-cancer potential of berries as a food item are lacking.
 Most research focuses on fruit as a food group and its connection to cancer risk.

-For example, a study that examined lifestyle factors, including diet, on cancer risk in humans found that a higher intake of fruit overall was associated with a lower risk of prostate and breast cancer.5
+For example, a study examining lifestyle factors, including diet, on cancer risk in humans found that a higher fruit intake overall was associated with a lower risk of prostate and breast cancer.5

 A similar study was done in dogs, albeit with very different results.
-Researchers compared 86 healthy female dogs to 102 female dogs with tumors of the mammary gland.20 Answers to questionnaires regarding body conformation, diet, and reproductive history coupled with the analysis of fat tissue revealed no connection between a dog’s consumption of fruits and their risk of mammary cancer.
+Researchers compared 86 healthy female dogs to 102 female dogs with mammary gland tumors.20 Answers to questionnaires regarding body conformation, diet, and reproductive history coupled with the analysis of fat tissue revealed no connection between a dog’s consumption of fruits and their risk of mammary cancer.

 …But Research on Flavonoids and Cancer is Not

-What’s much better scientifically studied is the connection between the important flavonoids that are found in berries and their anticancer properties.
+What’s much better scientifically studied is the connection between the important flavonoids found in berries and their anticancer properties.

-This research spans multiple approaches in determining mechanistic actions and efficacy, but predominately focuses on the study of cancer cell lines in humans and model organisms like rats and mice.
+This research spans multiple approaches in determining mechanistic actions and efficacy but predominately focuses on studying cancer cell lines in humans and model organisms like rats and mice.

 Studying Flavonoids in the Lab and in Animal Models

 Cancer cell lines allow scientists to work with cancer cells directly in the lab.
-This is an important component to understanding how certain compounds impact cellular processes in unhealthy cells.
+This is important for understanding how certain compounds impact cellular processes in unhealthy cells.

-Unfortunately, results found in an isolated and controlled laboratory environment don’t always translate to real-life.
+Unfortunately, isolated and controlled laboratory results don’t always translate to real life.
 Your dog’s cancer cells are continuously influenced by countless internal and external factors that may impact how a flavonoid may interact with it.

 Regardless, the scientific literature on flavonoids and their anti-cancer properties is dense and promising.
 In addition to studies on cancer cell lines, researchers have expanded to animal models to help better understand the applicability of their findings to multi-dimensional live organisms.

-Below are some of highlights of the anticancer abilities of flavonoids that dominate berries.
+Below are some highlights of the anticancer abilities of flavonoids that dominate berries.

-• A study that investigated the impact of ellagic acid on human cervical cancer cells found that ellagic acid stopped the cell cycle within 48 hours, meaning that the cancer cell was never given the chance to divide.12 After 72 hours, cells started undergoing apoptosis, or programmed cell death, resulting in their demise.
+- A study that investigated the impact of ellagic acid on human cervical cancer cells found that ellagic acid stopped the cell cycle within 48 hours, meaning that the cancer cell was never given a chance to divide.12 After 72 hours, cells started undergoing apoptosis, or programmed cell death, resulting in their demise.

-• Researchers examined the effect of quercetin and ellagic acid on human leukemia cells and human breast cancer cells.
-They found that quercetin caused significantly greater toxic effects than ellagic acid when it came to leukemia cells, but not breast cancer cells.13 Interestingly, the effect appeared to be dose dependent, with greater concentrations of quercetin resulting in a greater number of apoptotic cells observed.
+- Researchers examined the effect of quercetin and ellagic acid on human leukemia cells and human breast cancer cells.
+They found that quercetin caused significantly greater toxic effects than ellagic acid in leukemia cells, but not breast cancer cells.13 Interestingly, the effect appeared to be dose-dependent, with greater concentrations of quercetin resulting in more apoptotic cells observed.

-• Scientific work which exposed human renal cancer cell lines to kaempferol saw a significant inhibition of cell growth, the induction of apoptosis, and a halt in the cell cycle in comparison to the control group of cells not exposed to kaempferol.10 Similarly, kaempferol has been found to induce anticancer activities in human bladder, blood, bone, brain, breast, cervical, colon, kidney, liver, lung, oral, ovarian, pancreatic, prostate, and stomach cancer cell lines.10
+- Scientific work which exposed human renal cancer cell lines to kaempferol saw a significant inhibition of cell growth, the induction of apoptosis, and a halt in the cell cycle compared to the control group of cells not exposed to kaempferol.10 Similarly, kaempferol has been found to induce anticancer activities in the human bladder, blood, bone, brain, breast, cervical, colon, kidney, liver, lung, oral, ovarian, pancreatic, prostate, and stomach cancer cell lines.10

-Moving on to studies involving live animals or their tissues, the same hopeful results resound.
-One group of scientists cultured esophageal tissue from the esophagus of a rat and studied how the DNA of that tissue was impacted by ellagic acid.16 Results showed the ellagic acid inhibited N-nitrosobezylmethaylamine, or NBMA for short, from binding to DNA.
+The same hopeful results resound in studies involving live animals or their tissues.
+One group of scientists cultured esophageal tissue from the esophagus of a rat and studied how the DNA of that tissue was impacted by ellagic acid.16 Results showed that ellagic acid inhibited N-nitrosobezylmethaylamine, or NBMA for short, from binding to DNA.
 Given that NBMA is a known carcinogen associated with esophageal cancer, the finding was an important component of understanding how ellagic acid aids in cancer prevention.

 Studying Flavonoids in Animal Diets